Register | My Account | Contact Us | (562) 426-7049

 1. Inertness to Molten Metals

 One of the standout features of boron nitride crucibles is their inertness to molten metals.
 Many metals, when heated to high temperatures, become highly reactive and can corrode or contaminate crucible materials.
-However, boron nitride remains stable and non-reactive, making it an ideal material for melting and casting metals such as aluminum, copper, and titanium.
+However, boron nitride remains stable and non-reactive, making it an ideal material for melting, casting, or thermally evaporating metals such as copper and especially aluminum.

 1. Resistance to Oxidation